Full counting statistics for electron transport in periodically driven quantum dots: Application

 where

-in agreement with literature \cite{Jauho1994,Tang2014}.
-We see the established phenomena of photon-assisted transport, where the sinusoidal driving of regions results in an effective splitting of the transmission between pictures which can be interpreted as the absorption or emission of photons of $\hbar\Omega$.\cite{Platero2004}
+in agreement with the literature \cite{Jauho1994,Tang2014}.
+We see the established phenomena of photon-assisted transport, where the sinusoidal driving of regions results in an effective splitting of the transmission between pictures which can be interpreted as the absorption or emission of photons of $\hbar\Omega$ \cite{Platero2004}.

-The results of these calculations are given Fig. (\ref{fig:1}) and (\ref{fig:1another}).
-Within all calculations completed, the matrices were truncated to consider 41 of the Fourier coefficients of each object (i.e. from $n=-20$ to $n=20$).
-We see that the higher cumulants also display characteristics surrounding the positions of the photo-peaks.
-With the photo-peaks entering into the voltage window, the cumulants $C_2$ and $C_3$ decrease in magnitude, suggesting that the moving of the photo-peaks into resonance decreases the variability within the average current.
-Indeed, as the photo-peaks move into the resonance, the ratio $C_2/C_1$, an appropriate indicator for the clarity of the current, decreases.
-This is expected, with the increasing voltage, moving the effects of the driving further away, as the level moves further into resonance.
+The results of these calculations are given in Figs. \ref{fig:1} and \ref{fig:1another}.
+Within all the calculations completed, the matrices were truncated to consider 41 of the Fourier coefficients of each object (i.e., from $n=-20$ to $n=20$).
+We see that the higher cumulants also display characteristics surrounding the positions of the photopeaks.
+With the photopeaks entering into the voltage window, the cumulants $C_2$ and $C_3$ decrease in magnitude, suggesting that the moving of the photopeaks into resonance decreases the variability within the average current.
+Indeed, as the photopeaks move into the resonance, the ratio $C_2/C_1$, an appropriate indicator for the clarity of the current, decreases.
+This is expected, with increasing voltage, moving the effects of the driving further away, as the level moves further into resonance.

-For $C_3$, as the photo-peak approaches the voltage window, we see an increase, followed by a decrease, when the photo-peak has entered into the voltage window.
-The above suggests that, around voltages where photo-peaks are entering resonance, the current suffers an increased skewness in its distribution.
-This can be seen with the ratio of $C_3/C_1$, which is larger than the static case (see Fig. (\ref{fig:1another})), within the region before the first photo-peak enters resonance.
+For $C_3$, as the photopeak approaches the voltage window, we see an increase, followed by a decrease, when the photopeak has entered into the voltage window.
+The above suggests that, around voltages where photopeaks are entering resonance, the current suffers an increased skewness in its distribution.
+This can be seen with the ratio of $C_3/C_1$, which is larger than in the static case (see Fig. \ref{fig:1another}), within the region before the first photopeak enters resonance.